Kawin-kv/EXP-5/README.md

 APPARATUS:

-S.No	Name of the Apparatus	Range	Quantity
+S..No	Name of the Apparatus	Range	Quantity
 1	Zener Diode (IN 4735A)		1
 2	Resistors	1KΩ, 10KΩ	1
 3	Regulated Power Supply	(0-30)V DC	1